Using Videos for Comprehensible Input in Spanish and French

 Students love movies and their phones.

 Put them together and they will be excited to produce for you.
 Meredith White’s students used their smart phones to describe themselves and another person.
 Some also used Snapchat.
 How fun!
-Click on the link below to see what a sample of her student’s work.
+See what a sample of her student’s work below.

 What’s better Comprehensible Input than conversation with a native speaker?
 Videos of native speakers with Spanish subtitles AND overlaid visuals and animation to aid in comprehension, with music and corresponding activities for recycling and repetition of vocabulary and concepts.